-The course is a face-to-face course.
 This is a critical thinking and writing intensive course where you'll be expected to engage in high quality class participation.
 Each class session will focus on conceptual and analytical material contained in the assigned readings and lecture.
 During each class, you will make progress towards improving your skills to achieve the learning objectives through an active learning instructional framework.
 You will be expected to have read the assigned material and to have made a good faith effort to complete all written assignments.
 However, I am available to aid in supporting your learning both during and outside of class hours.
+This course develops multiple skills with the following required tasks.